2called-chaos/remid/README.md

 and creates a vanilla datapack out of all that.
 REMID should be 100% vanilla compatible so you can start using it any time you want and incrementally use any feature you desire.

+REMID is currently developed on Windows but it should work on Linux and macOS.

 ---

 ## Disclaimer